 The gospel is the joyous declaration

-that a new creation has dawned in Jesus Christ.
+of a new creation now begun in Jesus Christ.

 All have sinned and gone astray,